-1. Introduction
+2.1 Introduction

-Human body reconstruction, consisting of pose and shape estimation, has been widely studied in a variety of areas, including digital surveillance, computer animation, special effects, and virtual/augmented environments.
-Yet, it remains a challenging and popular topic of interest.
+In order to accurately reconstruct and synthesize garments in virtual try-on systems, it is necessary to obtain a precise estimation of the 3D user body mesh first.
+Human body reconstruction, including both pose and shape estimation, is an essential building block for realistic virtual try-on systems.
+Despite its importance in a large number of applications, human body reconstruction still remains a challenging and popular topic of interest.
 While direct 3D body scanning can provide excellent and sufficiently accurate results, its adoption is somewhat limited by the required specialized hardware.
-We propose a practical method that can estimate body pose and shape directly from a small set of images (typically 3 to 4) taken at several different view angles, which can be adopted in many applications, such as Virtual Try-On.
-Compared to existing scanning-based reconstruction, ours is much easier to use.
-Compared to previous image-based estimation methods, ours has a higher shape estimation accuracy when the input human body is not within a normal range of bodymass index (BMI) and/or when the body is wearing loose clothing.
-Furthermore, our framework is flexible in the number of images used, which considerably extends its applicability.
+I propose a practical method that can estimate body pose and shape directly from a small set of images (typically 3 to 4) taken at several different view angles, which can be adopted in many applications, such as Virtual Try-On.
+Compared to existing scanning-based reconstruction, my proposed approach is much easier to use.
+Compared to previous image-based estimation methods, my method offers a higher degree of accuracy in shape estimation when the input human body is not within a normal range of body-mass index (BMI) and/or when the body is wearing loose clothing.
+Furthermore, my framework is flexible in the number of images used and this feature considerably extends its applicability.

-In contrast to many existing methods, we use multi-view images as input.
-We use the word "multi-view" to refer photos taken of the same person with similar poses from different view angles.
-They can be taken using specialized multiview cameras, but it is not necessary (Sec.
-6.4).
+In contrast to many existing methods, I use "multi-view" images as input, referring to photos taken of the same person with similar poses from different viewing angles.
+They can be taken using specialized multi-view cameras, but it is not necessary (Sec.
+2.6.4).
 Single-view images often lack the necessary and complete information to infer the pose and shape of a human body, due to the nature of projection transformation.
-Although applying a predefined prior can alleviate this ambiguity, it is still insufficient in several cases, especially when a part of the body is occluded by clothing, or when the pose direction is perpendicular to the camera viewing plane.
-For example, when the human is walking towards the camera, it can be difficult to distinguish the difference between a standing vs. walking pose using a direct front-view image, while a side-view image could be more informative of the posture.
-By obtaining information from multiple view angles, the ambiguity from projection can be considerably reduced, and the body shape under loose garments can also be more accurately recovered.
+By obtaining information from multiple view angles, the ambiguity from projection can be considerably reduced, and the body shape under loose garments can also be more accurately reconstructed.

 Previous work on pose and shape estimation of a human body (see Sec.
-2) mostly rely on optimization.
+2.2) mostly rely on optimization.
 One of the most important metrics used in these methods is the difference between the original and the estimated silhouette.
 As a result, these methods cannot be directly applied to images where the human wears loose garments, e.g. long coat, evening gown.
-The key insight of our method is: when estimating a person's shape, how the human body is interacting with the cloth, e.g. how a t-shirt is stretched out as pushed by the stomach or the chest, provides more information than the silhouette of the person.
+The key insight of my method is as follows.
+When estimating a person's shape, how the human body interacts with the cloth, e.g. how a t-shirt is shaped due to the push by the stomach or the chest, provides more information than the silhouette of the person.
 So image features, especially those on clothes, play an important role in the shape estimation.
 With recent advances in deep learning, it is widely believed that the deep Convolutional Neural Network (CNN) structure can effectively capture these subtle visual details as activation values.
-We propose a multi-view multi-stage network structure to effectively capture visual features on garments from different view angles to more accurately infer pose and shape information.
+I propose a multi-view multi-stage network structure to effectively capture visual features on garments from different view angles to more accurately infer pose and shape information.